avocado-linux/avocado-cli/RUST_MIGRATION.md

 # Rust Migration Guide

-This document describes the migration of the Avocado CLI from Python to Rust.
+This document describes the completed migration of the Avocado CLI from Python to Rust.

 ## Overview

-The Avocado CLI is being migrated from Python to Rust to improve performance, reduce dependencies, and provide better error handling.
+The Avocado CLI has been successfully migrated from Python to Rust to improve performance, reduce dependencies, and provide better error handling.
 This migration maintains full compatibility with the existing command-line interface while providing a more robust implementation.

-## Current Status
+## Migration Status: COMPLETED ✅

+The migration from Python to Rust is now complete.
+All Python code has been removed from the project.

 ### Completed Commands